 CES 2018 — Dell’s XPS laptops are still among the best Windows 10 devices you can get, and having something that is already good, it can be difficult to think new ways to improve it.
 However, it’s not stopping Dell from trying, and at CES 2018 in Las Vegas, the manufacturer unveiled its new XPS 15 2-in-1 and XPS 13 with ton of improvements.

-Here’s a closer look both new Dell’s devices for 2018.
+Here’s a closer look to both new Dell’s devices for 2018.

 Dell XPS 15 2-in-1 (2018)